-Trihalomethanes ppb (4) 53.6 Zero 80 80 By Product of Drinking Water Chlorination (Sampled Quarterly) 14.4 hra (6) Haloacetic Acid (HAA5) ppb (4) 22.3 Zero 60 N/A By Product of Drinking Water Chlorination (Sampled Quarterly) 5.9 hra (6) Free Chlorine Residual ppm (3) 4.3 Zero 4 4 Chemical added to control microbes.
-0.23 hra (6) MRDL(10) MRDLG(11)
+Trihalomethanes ppb (4) 80.0 8.0 80 80 By Product of Drinking Water Chlorination (Sampled Quarterly) 27.5 hra (6) hra (6) hra (6) Haloacetic Acid (HAA5) ppb (4) 3.2 Zero 60 N/A By Product of Drinking Water Chlorination (Sampled Quarterly) 1.1 hra (6) hra (6) hra (6) Free Chlorine Residual ppm (3) 1.56 Zero 4.0 4.0 Chemical added to control microbes.
+0.20 hra (6) MRDL(10) MRDLG(11)

-- (1) Maximum Contamination Level (MCL): The highest level of a contaminant in drinking water.
-MCLs are set as close to the MCLGs (see below) as feasible using the best available treatment technology. - (2) Maximum Contamination Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+(1) Maximum Contamination Level (MCL): The highest level of a contaminant in drinking water.
+MCLs are set as close to the MCLGs (see below) as feasible using the best available treatment technology.

+(2) Maximum Contamination Level Goal (MČLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety.

-MCLGs allow for a margin of safety. - (3) ppm is the abbreviation for parts per million.
-Parts per million is the same as milligrams per liter (mg/L) which is the scientific unit of measure for most contaminants. - (4) ppb is the abbreviation for parts per billion.
-Parts per billion is the same as micrograms per liter (ug/L) which is the scientific unit of measure for some contaminants. - (5) UR means Un-Regulated.
+(3) ppm is the abbreviation for parts per million.
+Parts per million is the same as milligrams per liter (mg/L) which is the scientific unit of measure for most contaminants.

+(4) ppb is the abbreviation for parts per billion.
+Parts per billion is the same as micrograms per liter (ug/L) which is the scientific unit of measure for some contaminants.

+(5) UR means Un-Regulated.
 Unregulated contaminants are those contaminants for which the USEPA has not established drinking water standards.
-The purpose of unregulated contaminant monitoring is to assist the USEPA in determining their occurrence in drinking water and whether future regulation is warranted. - (6) hra is the Highest Running Average.
+The purpose of unregulated contaminant monitoring is to assist the USEPA in determining their occurrence in drinking water and whether future regulation is warranted.

+(6) hra is the Highest Running Average.
 The highest running average is used to determine if the MCL has been exceeded.
 It is the average of the last four quarterly results of the approved testing site.
-These results are added together and divided by 4 to yield the running average. - (7) Monthly % is the percent of a months system samples that indicate a presence of Total Coliform Bacteria. - (8) mrem/yr is the abbreviation for millirems per year (a measure of radiation absorbed by the body) - (9) pCi/L is the abbreviation for picocuries per liter (a measure of radioactivity) - (10) MRDL is the abbreviation for Maximum Residual Disinfectant Level.
+These results are added together and divided by 4 to yield the running average.

+(7) Monthly % is the percent of a months system samples that indicate a presence of Total Coliform Bacteria.
+(8) mrem/yr is the abbreviation for millirems per year (a measure of radiation absorbed by the body)

+(8) mrem/yr is the abbreviation for millirems per year (a measure of radiation al (9) pCi/L is the abbreviation for picocuries per liter (a measure of radioactivity)

+(10) MRDL is the abbreviation for Maximum Residual Disinfectant Level.
 MRDL is the highest level of disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - (11) MRDLG is the abbreviation for Maximum Residual Disinfectant Level Goal.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

+(11) MRDLG is the abbreviation for Maximum Residual Disinfectant Level Goal.
 MRDLG is the level of drinking water disinfectant below, which there is no known or expected risk to health.
 MRDLGs do not reflect the benefit of the use of disinfectants to control microbial contaminants.